Your Cart is empty

 I’ll be honest.
 Play is not something I personally put a lot of emphasis on.
 And that’s a shame.
 Play unlocks creativity.
 Play can improve physical strength, balance, endurance, skill, and focus.
 And play releases stress.
 Play can be a spontaneous race with your kids.
 A pickup basketball game with your pals.
 Or a round of tag with your grandkids.

 Play is so innate that animals do it.
 Think about how antsy your dog may get if he is cooped up too long.
 But as soon as you get outside for a game of fetch, he spends the rest of the night completely content.
 Animals get it, why not us?

 Plus, if we are willing to play, it sets a great example for our kids.
 Play can be seen as superfluous by most adults, and that can hinder creativity in our children as they become adults.
 So set a good example and be the first to initiate a game of soccer with your kids.

-Gardening is a great way to exercise outside and opportunity to practice your squatting.
+Gardening is a great way to exercise outside and an opportunity to practice your squatting.
 A lot of adults have very limited mobility in their ankles and feet due to the lack of squatting, wearing shoes, sitting in a chair all day, and so on.
 As you pull weeds to landscape, or to prep your garden, try short bouts of squatting.

 Try to avoid wearing gloves, and put your hands directly in the soil.
 There are all kinds of beneficial microbes in the soil that will help your immune system.
 And encourage your children to join in on the fun!

 Gardening has a way of bringing peace to your life.
 There is something about being in the sun, pulling weeds, working the dirt, and growing your own food.
-What an accomplishment a garden brings to you life.
+What an accomplishment a garden brings to your life.

-I hope these ways to exercise outside give you inspiration to spend your Spring and Summer outdoors this year.
+I hope these ways to exercise outside give you the inspiration to spend your Spring and Summer outdoors this year.
 Have fun!